-If a manufactured product is potentially hazardous, it may be discarded or repaired.
-If repair is chosen, adequate precautions must be taken to ensure that the repaired product effectively eliminates the identified safety hazard and that changes made to the product do not present new safety hazards.
-The repair may require using more skilled workers, more precise equipment, or more closely controlled materials.
-Repair operations performed by distributors or other representatives of the manufacturer should be subject to the same controls as would apply to products repaired in the production facility, or the differences in controls should be considered in determining the adequacy of the repair and the instructions and procedures for carrying it out.
+If a manufactured product is potentially hazardous, it may be discarded, redesigned or repaired.
+If repair is chosen, suitable precautions must be taken to ensure that the repaired product effectively eliminates the identified safety hazard and that changes made to the product do not present new safety hazards.
+Repair operations performed by distributors or other manufacturers' representatives should be subject to the same controls that would apply to products repaired in the production facility.
+Any differences in controls should be considered in determining the adequacy of the repair and the instructions and procedures for carrying it out.

-6.5.1 Quality Assurance and Inspection
+4.5.1 Quality Assurance and Inspection

-Quality assurance refers to a systematic process taken throughout manufacturing to detect and prevent product deficiencies and product safety hazards.
+Quality assurance refers to a systematic process taken throughout manufacturing to detect and prevent product deficiencies and safety hazards.
 Accepted quality management processes and systems can be implemented by manufacturers of all sizes.
 A quality assurance system is specific to a manufacturer's operations and addresses product safety matters.

-It is imperative that consumer products be inspected and tested prior to distribution in order to verify their conformance to established requirements.
-If components or subassemblies are not accessible for inspection and testing post-assembly into parent units, then such items should be inspected and tested prior to assembly.
-Trained personnel should conduct inspections and tests that are meaningful, objective and uniform, and record and maintain results.
+It is imperative that consumer products be inspected and tested prior to distribution, to verify their conformance to established requirements and relevant voluntary safety standards.
+If assembled components or subassemblies are not accessible for inspection and testing, then they should be inspected and tested prior to assembly.
+Trained personnel should conduct inspections and tests that are meaningful, objective and repeatable.
+Results should be recorded and maintained for proper record-keeping.
 Similarly, any inspection that must be performed by the user before operating the product should be clearly indicated and described in the product documentation.